Want Ads: Chart performance

-"Want Ads" debuted on the Billboard Hot 100 at #79 on April 10, 1971.
-Within nine weeks on the chart, "Want Ads" was at the #1 position for the week starting June 12.
-The song also remained #1 on the R&B singles chart for three non-consecutive weeks for the week starting May 29, 1971 and after being bumped for one week by Aretha Franklin's rendition of Simon and Garfunkel's "Bridge over Troubled Water", the song re-positioned at #1 for two more weeks starting June 12 through June 19.
+"Want Ads" debuted on the Billboard Hot 100 at No.79 on April 10, 1971.
+Within nine weeks on the chart, "Want Ads" was at the No.1 position for the week starting June 12.
+The song also remained No.1 on the R&B singles chart for three non-consecutive weeks for the week starting May 29, 1971 and after being bumped for one week by Aretha Franklin's rendition of Simon and Garfunkel's "Bridge over Troubled Water", the song re-positioned at No.1 for two more weeks starting June 12 through June 19.
 Billboard ranked it as the No. 13 song for 1971.

-The song received gold certification selling more than 1 million units in the U.S. The song's popularity had DJs playing the long version that was available on Soulful Tapestry.
+It received gold certification selling more than 1 million units in the U.S. The song's popularity had DJs playing the long version that was available on Soulful Tapestry.
 This was rare at the time.
 The song is said to have been a major contributor to the structure, sound, and grit of the pre-disco movement.